Dr. Gareth P. Hatch, CEng, FIMMM, FIET

 Vice President, Investor Relations

-Ann-Marie Pamplin is an investor relations, corporate development, marketing and communications professional with experience in both Canada and the United States for TSX- and TSX-V-listed, as well as OTCQX- and OTCQB-listed resource companies.
+Ann-Marie Pamplin is an investor relations, corporate development, marketing and communications professional with experience in Canada and the United States for both public and private resource and technology companies.
 An active member of the Canadian Investor Relations Institute (CIRI), the U.S.-based National Investor Relations Institute (NIRI) and the Ontario College of Teachers (OCT), Ms. Pamplin holds an Honors Bachelor of Arts degree from McMaster University, a Bachelor of Education degree from Wilfrid Laurier University and earned her Canadian Securities Course (CSC®) certification from the Canadian Securities Institute in 2013.

 Ms. Pamplin is passionate about green energy and addressing North American security of supply with regard to critical strategic materials — namely graphite.
-As the Company’s primary IR contact, Ms. Pamplin has directly raised more than $1,000,000 in investment for Alabama Graphite Corp.
+As the Corporation’s primary investor relations contact, Ms. Pamplin has directly raised more than $1,500,000 in investment for Alabama Graphite.

 Randy A. Moore